dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 b => true
 ```

-Binary XOR can't be short circuit because it needs to evaluate both expression - return true if operands are different, so it needs to evaluate both expression to understand their value, and only in this case it can evaluate the expression, this is the reason why short circuit can't be applied here.
+Binary XOR (`^` operator) can't be short circuit because it needs to evaluate both expression - return true if operands are different, so it needs to evaluate both expression to understand their value, and only in this case it can evaluate the expression, this is the reason why short circuit can't be applied here.
 ```
 A   B   A^B
 0   0   0